All you need to know for climbing Mount Etna Volcano on Sicily. How to get there? How long does it take? What to pack for the hiking trek?

 We started to cook dinner and several other dogs arrived – this time they were peaceful, so we didn’t mind.
 Just by then… As soon as we got into our tent, the dogs laid right next to us.
-We had such a great guards 🙂 It would be great if the guards didn’t bark every hour 😀 You can probably imagine how perfectly we slept 🙂
+We had such great guards ?
+It would be great if the guards didn’t bark every hour ?
+You can probably imagine how perfectly we slept ?

-We were surprised by very high volcanic activity – we thought it would explode just twice a day and it was splashing volcanic rocks every 10 minutes. 😀 It even splashed the red lava, once.
+We were surprised by the very high volcanic activity of the crater – we thought it would explode just twice a day and the crater was splashing volcanic rocks every 10 minutes. ?
+It even splashed the red lava, once.
 At least by one crater.
 The other two craters were constantly spouting a sulfur smoke which we once accidentally breathed – never again!
 One would suffocate very quickly.
-The view from the Etna summit was absolutely fantastic!
-We were above the clouds, so it seemed like we were walking in the heaven.
+The view from the Mount Etna summit was absolutely fantastic!
+We were above the clouds, so it seemed like we were walking in heaven.

 Amazing downhill ride

-The way down was probably the best part of our trip – we rode the mountain all the way down on Kluski (plastic shoe racks).
+The way down was probably the best part of climbing Mount Etna – we rode the mountain all the way down on Kluski (plastic shoe racks).
 There were absolutely ideal conditions and it was a once-in-a-life experience.
 A downhill ride, where one can go wherever he wants and doesn’t meet any people is incredibly beautiful!
 We rode from 3200 m all the way to 1500 m, where the snow slowly disappeared).
 Here is a short video of our night ride:

-Is Etna better in the winter than in the summer?
-Definitely!
+Is climbing Mount Etna better in the winter than in the summer?

 What are the main advantages of the winter climb: